secureonetwo/ktm_gadget/README.md

 Functions including NtOpenFile will directly and completely bypass KTM_GADGET.
 This especially effects cmd.exe, which uses fancy low level system calls to implement some commands.

+**License**
+KTM_GADGET is released under the two-clause BSD license.
+KTM_DLL contains a gently modified version of libudis86, which is also licenced under the two-clause BSD license.